oyenamit/aws-revoke-unintended-iam-access/README.md

 2. *LambdaS3BucketName*: S3 bucket name where Lambda code resides
 3. *LambdaZipfileName*: Lambda code zipfile name
 4. *LambdaHandler*: Lambda code handler name (default: *index.handler*)
-5. *AdminGroupName*: If the user is part of this group, his IAM permissions will not be revoked
+5. *AdminGroupName*: If the user is part of this group, his IAM permissions will not be revoked (default: *Administrators*)
 6. *SNSTopicArn*: Optionaly, you can specify an SNS topic which would be notified after IAM permissions have been revoked

 ## Instructions
-1. To test the solution, create an IAM user who is not part of the *"admins"* group but has full privileges for IAM service.
+1. To test the solution, create an IAM user who is not part of the *"Administrators"* group but has full privileges for IAM service.
 2. Login using this user's credentials and perform any IAM configuration change (for example, adding or removing a rule)
 3. The solution will detect this change and deny all IAM permissions for this user.
 4. Verify that the user no longer has access to IAM service by revisting the [AWS Console](https://console.aws.amazon.com/iam/).